harfbuzz/boring-expansion-spec/glyf1.md

 ## Processing

-Variations of component records are processed this way: For each composite record, a vector of coordinate points is prepared, and its variation applied from the `gvar` table.
-The coordinate points are a concatenation of those for each variable component in order.
+Variations of composite glyphs are processed this way: For each composite glyph, a vector of coordinate points is prepared, and its variation applied from the `gvar` table.
+The coordinate points for the composite glyph are a concatenation of those for each variable component in order.
 For the purposes of `gvar` delta IUP calculations, each point is considered to be in its own contour.

-The coordinate points for each variable component consist of those of each axis value if flag bit 13 is set, represented as the X value of a coordinate point; followed by up to five points representing the transformation.
-The five points encode, in order, in their X,Y components, the following transformation components: (`TranslateX`,`TranslateY`), (`Rotation`,0), (`ScaleX`,`ScaleY`), (`SkewX`,`SkewY`), (`TCenterX`,`TCenterY`).
+The coordinate points for each variable component consist of those for each axis value if flag bit 13 is set, represented as the X value of a coordinate point; followed by up to five points representing the transformation.
+The five possible points encode, in order, in their X,Y components, the following transformation components: (`TranslateX`,`TranslateY`), (`Rotation`,0), (`ScaleX`,`ScaleY`), (`SkewX`,`SkewY`), (`TCenterX`,`TCenterY`).
 Only the transformation components present according to the flag bits are encoded.

 The component glyphs to be loaded use coordinate values specified.
 For any unspecified axis, the value used depends on flag bit 14.
 If the flag is clear, then the currently set axis value from the font is used.
 If the flag is set the current glyph's coordinates (which themselves might recursively come from the font or its own parent glyphs) are used.